 Wilson said it took about a year to completely taper off the steroids and feel normal again.
 He said finding Franzese and NUCALA changed his life.

 “It feels great.
-It was just like this this miracle drug had taken over,” he said.
+It was just like this miracle drug had taken over,” he said.
 “Over the past year, I’ve started to get more opportunities with some of the bigger networks.
 I really feel like for the first time I can do what I love, uninhibited, not worry about the other stuff.”

 Even on a chilly Friday evening, without a jacket, standing in the rain.